travis-ci/docs-travis-ci-com/user/languages/python.md

   - pytest # or py.test for Python versions 3.5 and below
 ```

-As time goes, new releases come out and we provision more Python versions and/or implementations, aliases like `3.6` will float and point to different exact versions, patch levels and so on.
+As time goes, new releases come out and we provision more Python versions and/or
+implementations, aliases like `3.6` will float and point to different exact versions,
+patch levels and so on.

-### Travis CI Uses Isolated virtualenvs
+### Travis CI Uses Isolated virtualenvs - PENDING

 The CI Environment uses separate virtualenv instances for each Python version.
 System Python is not used and should not be relied on.
 If you need to install Python packages, do it via pip and not apt.